 Historic center walking route

 The Pantheon, Piazza Navona, Trevi Fountain, and the Spanish Steps work best as a long central walk rather than isolated taxi hops.
+This part of Rome is about street texture as much as the monuments themselves, so short distances matter.
+Leave room for coffee stops, churches, and shaded breaks because that is what keeps the route enjoyable.

 Practical Rome Planning Tips

 Book major attractions early, start sightseeing before midday heat builds, and leave some evenings unscheduled.
 Rome has enough weight as a destination that you do not need to prove the trip by seeing everything.
+The city becomes much better once the schedule stops trying to win an argument with time.

 Before booking, review Italy travel safety and use Travel Checklist to confirm tickets, arrival transfers, and document basics.